docwho2/java-squareup-chatgpt-ivr/README.md

 [Copper Fox Gifts](https://www.copperfoxgifts.com) is a retail store located in a small town in MN.
 The goal is to handle the majority of calls without human intervention.
 Here's a breakdown of the types of calls they receive:

-- **Over 50% of the calls**: "Are you open now?"
+- **About 50% of the calls**: "Are you open now?"
 This is a typical question in resort-type towns where store hours change seasonally and frequently.
 Many visitors prefer to call ahead to ensure the store is open before they head out.
   - A common follow-up to this is: "What are your hours today?"

 - **45% of the calls**: "Do you have XYZ product?"
 Queries range from mittens, hats, and gummy bears to shorts, candles, and more.